-Komárom-Esztergom and Szabolcs-Szatmár counties.
+Temporary protection applicants and beneficiaries (and dual - Ukrainian-Hungarian citizens) however, do not have an address card or social security card, as they are normally accommodated in a temporary manner, and as long as they lack employment, they cannot obtain social security status either.
+Therefore, if they turn to a health care provider, they are frequently sent away, for the health care providers fears that the expenses will not be reimbursed by the state.
+This was a significant and duly documented issue both in 2022, 2023 and 2024.
+The HHC recorded such cases in Pest, Heves Komárom-Esztergom and Szabolcs-Szatmár counties.
 It was documented multiple times by the HHC that people from Ukraine complained that they were refused to be provided with health-care services at the local hospital in Érd on the account of their Ukrainian nationality or Roma ethnicity.
 The Evangelical Lutheran Diakonia also reported discriminatory treatment concerning temporary protection beneficiaries in the public health sector.
 The charity noted that specifically in the hospital of Hatvan, Ukrainian families were refused to be treated or were charged for gynaecological services.
-Diakonia reported that in Érd, the local GP was also charging a fee of 10.000 HUF for his services and temporary protection beneficiaries were also charged for vaccines.
+Diakonia reported that in 2023 in Érd, the local GP was also charging a fee of 10.000 HUF for his services and temporary protection beneficiaries were also charged for vaccines.
 The charity registered a case where the public dentist also wanted to charge temporary protection beneficiaries.
-Furthermore, according to the charity service, people from Ukraine are not offered influenza and COVID vaccines.333
+Furthermore, people from Ukraine are not offered influenza and COVID vaccines.332